MC-21-300 successfully operated the first flight (Video)

 192 of firm orders has been registered so far, the most important customer being Aeroflot (50 of MC-21-300 aircraft).

 Oleg Demchenko, president of Irkut Corporation, said: “It is a historic moment for the team that worked on the design and construction of the MC-21.
 We have used the most advanced technologies for our aircraft, so as to offer a high degree of comfort for passengers, but also a financial advantage for carriers.
 I am pleased to say that the inaugural flight of MC-21 was a real success. "

-Yury Slyusar, President of United Aircraft Corporation (UAC), added: “Global demand for single-aisle aircraft, which includes the MC-21, will be around 15.000 units over the next 20 years.
+Yury Slyusar, president of United Aircraft Corporation (UAC), added: “Global demand for single-aisle aircraft, which includes the MC-21, will be about 15.000 units over the next 20 years.
 I'm sure our new plane will be appreciated by the airlines. "